Provider Search – MI Health Link

-If you want help in choosing a PCP, please call UPHP Customer Service at 1-877-349-9324 (TTY 711), 7 days a week from 8 a.m. to 9 p.m.
-Eastern time.
+If you want help in choosing a PCP, please call UPHP Customer Service at 1-877-349-9324 (TTY: 711), Monday through Friday from 8 a.m. to 9 p.m.
+Eastern Time.
 The call is free.

 If you have questions about whether we will pay for any medical service or care that you want or need, call UPHP Customer Service and ask before you get the service or care.

 The exceptions to this rule are when you need urgent or emergency care or dialysis and cannot get to a provider in the plan, such as when you are away from home.
 You can also go outside the plan for other non-emergency services if UPHP MI Health Link gives you permission first.

 - UPHP MI Health Link works with all the providers in our network to accommodate the needs of people with disabilities.
-As applicable, the list of network providers in this searchable Directory includes information about the accommodations they provide.
+As applicable, the list of network providers in this Directory includes information about the accommodations they provide.

-Finding UPHP MI Health Link providers in your area
+How to find UPHP MI Health Link providers in your area

 You may receive services from any of the providers on this list.
 For some, you may need a referral from your PCP.